 Boeing is finally telling some of its customers not to expect the 787s they have ordered to be delivered as scheduled.
 While for a few, that notice is a disaster, and although most airlines are facing serious disruptions, some are quietly relieved that they will not have to take the aircraft just yet.
 Norwegian Air Shuttle was the first airline to confirm it has been alerted by Boeing.
 Deliveries of its first two aircraft, previously scheduled for April and June, are likely to be ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Airlines Slowly Begin To Plan For A Summer Without Boeing 787s".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Airlines Slowly Begin To Plan For A Summer Without Boeing 787s".